 UH Pain Management Services

-University Hospitals Pain Management Institute is a multidisciplinary initiative that includes top-rated pain management doctors from primary care, surgery, emergency medicine, pediatrics, psychiatry, anesthesiology and the UH Connor Integrative Health Network to treat and manage chronic pain.
+University Hospitals Pain Management Services is a multidisciplinary initiative that includes top-rated pain management doctors from anesthesiology, behavioral health, emergency medicine, pediatrics, primary care, surgery and UH Connor Integrative Health Network to treat and manage chronic pain.

 Through these partnerships, University Hospitals is working to: